Aaron98990/ways-of-the-game/misconduct.md

 ## Warnings

-Warnings are an important tool that is not technically miscounduct.
+Warnings are an important tool that is not technically misconduct.
 They are an important tool to set a message to everyone watching the game on what is acceptable.
 If you give a warning, you must follow through with misconduct if the offense blatantly happens again (as words mean nothing without action).

 Things to avoid saying:
 - If you do X, I will do Y. (Don't tie yourself.)